Meratus blue flycatcher: Description

 Meratus blue flycatchers have a length of 15.7–16.0 cm and a mass of 18.5–19.75 g in males and 15.75–20.0 g in females.
 The wings and tail respectively are 74–76 mm and 56–62 mm long in males, and 71.8–72.3 mm and 56–58 mm long in females.
 Like other blue flycatchers, it is sexually dimorphic; males have blue upperparts with iridescent patches on the head and shoulders, alongside orange-and-white underparts, while females have gray-brown heads and upperparts.

 Male Meratus blue flycatchers have intense metallic blue upperparts, from the head to the cheeks, sides of the breast, and rump.
 The forehead and supercilium are iridescent blue, while the chin and ear-coverts are pitch black.
 The wings are sepia with indigo to bluish-black edges, the wing coverts are indigo to bluish-black, and the scapulars are pure iridescent blue.
 The chin, throat, and breast are powder-orange, merging into the greyish-clay brown flanks.
 The rest of the underparts are whitish; dirty white until the upper belly and pure white thereafter.
 The underside of the tail is sepia, while the upperside of the tail is black with indigo or bluish-black edges.
-Some males may have dark blue on the flanks, and one individual was seen with a solitary white retrix.
+Some males may have dark blue on the flanks, and one individual was seen with a solitary white rectrix.

 Females have mainly olive-green or gray-brown upperparts, from the head to the rump.
 The lores are whitish and the slender eye-ring is buff-yellow, while the base of the forehead is pale brown.
 The wings are dark brown, with olive-brown edges.
 The throat is whitish-cream, turning brownish orange towards ear-coverts.
 The breast is yellowish-brown, paler towards the flanks, and the belly is white.
-The uppertail coverts and uppertail are dark brown, while the proximal side of the outer retrices is blackish.
+The uppertail coverts and uppertail are dark brown, while the proximal side of the outer rectrices is blackish.
 Subadult males have buff-yellow upperparts.
 The head to the nape (back of the neck) is streaked blackish and the nape to the rump is marked with blackish spots.
 The lores and eye-ring are also buff-yellow.
 The wing is mostly blackish with blue-black edges, but the wing coverts are blue with buff-yellow ends.
 The underparts are light brownish-yellow with dark scales, except for the lower belly, which is white.
 The underside of the tail is blackish, the upperside of the tail is bluish-black, and the undertail coverts are light yellowish-brown.